Precision Medicine Cancer Research

 All these things are part of the promise of precision medicine, a new emphasis on making the most of technology and data -- including genetic data.
 The goal is to provide more accurate diagnoses and more effective treatment.
 Precision medicine is also known as personalized medicine or individualized medicine

-For many years, the Henry Ford Cancer Institute has housed large collections of patient data and samples.
+For many years, the Henry Ford Cancer has housed large collections of patient data and samples.
 Now, we’re moving into the forefront of several precision medicine initiatives that affect cancer research.

 Our leadership in precision medicine